FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Last sign in=The last time a player signed into this account.
 Appears on profile pages.
 Example: http://lichess.org/@/thibault — "Last sign in about 4 hours ago" (as of the time of writing).

 Challenge to a game=Clicking this lets you ask the player to play a game with you, and takes you to the set-up screen.
-Appears on profile pages as a title text (what you see when you hover the mouse over) for the King symbol.
+Appears on profile pages and popups over player names as a title text (what you see when you hover the mouse over) for the crossed swords symbol.
 Example. http://lichess.org/@/thibault.

 Player=